Ayuhoney/RDRA-assignment/README.md

 bash
 Copy code
 http://localhost:3000/users
-Include the JWT token in the request header (Authorization: Bearer YOUR_TOKEN) to authenticate the request.
+Include the JWT token in the request header (Authorization: Bearer My_TOKEN) to authenticate the request.

 Get User by ID
 To get a user by ID, send a GET request to: